MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Method

 where $\mathcal{I}$ is the rendered image.
 During optimization, the Gaussian states are optimized using to minimize pixel loss on the posed hand.
 To optimize all Gaussian states, we impose a rendering loss $\mathcal{L}_1 = \lVert \hat{\mathcal{I}} - \mathcal{I} \rVert$ and structural similarity~\cite{wang2004image} loss $\mathcal{L}_{SSIM}$ between synthesized image $\mathcal{I}$ and ground truth image $\hat{\mathcal{I}}$ of the posed hand.
 To further improve the perceptual quality of the synthesized images, we add an additional perceptual loss $\mathcal{L}_{perc}$ \cite{johnson2016perceptual}.

-To avoid highly anisotropic Gaussians that could cause geometric artifacts in the contact estimation, we incorporate an isotropic regularizer which ensures optimized Gaussians remain as isotropic as possible.
+To avoid highly anisotropic Gaussians that could cause artifacts in the contact rendering, we incorporate an isotropic regularizer which ensures optimized Gaussians remain as isotropic as possible.
 If $\min_s \in R^3 $ and $\max_s \in R^3$ are the minimum and maximum scale of the optimized Gaussians, then isotropic regularizer $\mathcal{L}_{iso}$ is defined as

 where $s$ is set to be 0.4.
 Our final loss function is $L_h = \alpha \mathcal{L}_1 + \beta \mathcal{L}_{SSIM} + \gamma \mathcal{L}_{perc} + \delta \mathcal{L}_{iso}$.